-Scoliosis is not a spinal problem, the curved spine is the result, it's initial cause is related to the gait reflex and NOT practitioners, unlike their medical counterparts, do not limit their focus on treating the spinal vertebrae.
+Scoliosis is not a spinal problem, the curved spine is the result, it’s initial cause is related to the gait reflex and NOT practitioners, unlike their medical counterparts, do not limit their focus on treating the spinal vertebrae.
 In fact, it has been discovered that the spinal bones have nothing to do with the onset of the condition.
-This is so as they have found that the curvature of the spine results from two neurological reflex systems which have basically gone haywire and the spine is merely caught in between.
-Therefore, trying to treat or fix the spine will not assist in curing the condition as the spine is not the root of the problem and so, old type measures taken will be ineffective.
-Therefore, one has to look inward to the systems within the body that will converge to create homeostasis.
-Once a gait system begins to malfunction then it could present itself in the physical if not corrected, as in the case of scoliosis.
+In the research it has been found that the curvature of the spine results from two neurological reflex systems which have basically gone haywire and the spine is merely caught in between.
+Therefore, trying to treat or make the spine straight surgically will not assist in curing the condition known as scoliosis.
+The spine is not the root or cause of the problem and so old type measures taken will be ineffective.
+Therefore, one has to look inward to the systems within the body that will converge to create homeostasis and that is neurological.
+Once a gait system begins to malfunction then it could present itself in the physical as pain if not corrected, as in the case of scoliosis.

 Reflex Systems Gait and Scoliosis

 For any living organism there are basic innate mechanisms which are vital to their survival, among these are feeding, fight/flight and reproduction.
 Each survival mechanism is intrinsically tied to the varied neurological reflex systems within an organism.
 When these are not functioning correctly they are apt to cause an imbalance within the body affecting other structures and disrupting the body’s equilibrium and so, occurrences such as scoliosis will manifest.
 In this instance it was found that scoliosis and reproduction are causally related to the gait reflexes.